Stun3R/strapi-sdk-js/docs/content/getting-started/usage.md

 ### Extend Axios

-If you defined custom routes in your Strapi API that goes out of the REST scope, you can use the `request` method:
+If you defined custom routes in your Strapi API that go out of the REST scope, you can use the `request` method:

 ```js
 const response = await strapi.request('get', '/my-custom-route', {